Pumuckl007/AStrayCapacitance/src/blogs/8-Bit-Simulator.md

 }
 ```

-Each individual register stores a value which can be access or modified with a get or set value.
-Making connections between registers is as easy as passing them into the arguments as seen with the sum register.
+Each individual register stores a value which can be access or modified with a geter seter.
+Making connections between registers is as easy as passing them into the constructor of another register.

 ```JavaScript
 constructor(width, aRegister, bRegister){